 • Step 4: Fix and monitor for technical SEO errors.

-• Step 5: External link building.
+• Step 5: External link building and citation outreach.

 Let’s look at each.